Cluster Categorification of Rank 2 Webs: JKS Modules

 For the simplicity of the presentation, we mostly draw $Q$ in a line with $n+1$ vertices thinking that vertices $0$ and $n$ identified (see Figure~\ref{1ex}).

 In \cite{JKS}, they showed that rank $1$ modules are in bijection with the $k$-subsets of $[n]$ which are Plücker coordinates in the corresponding Grassmannians.
-We use a \emph{profile} for rank $1$ modules which is defined as below.
+We use a \emph{profile}, defined in~\cite{JKS}, for rank $1$ modules as below.

-\begin{definition} A \emph{profile} of a rank $1$ module is a series of up and down moves written respecting $k$-subsets of $[n]$ as down steps and the rest of $n-k$ as up steps. \end{definition}
+\begin{definition} A \emph{contour} of a rank $1$ module is a series of up and down moves written respecting $k$-subsets of $[n]$ as down steps and the rest of $n-k$ as up steps.